Knowing the differences between Medicare Advantage vs Medicare Supplements is crucial regarding your healthcare coverage benefits.

 There are a few exceptions to this, let’s review them.

-If you choose to dis-enroll and go back to Original Medicare within the first 12 months of your plan being effective, you can re-enroll into your Medigap plan without having to answer health questions.
+If you choose to dis-enroll and go back to Original Medicare within the first 12 months of your plan starting, you can re-enroll into your Medigap plan without having to answer health questions.

 Get Help Comparing Medicare Advantage vs Medicare Supplements